How Do I Apply for Admission?

 There are two steps to becoming a graduate student in the Department of Electrical Engineering at the University of Arkansas.

-- Get accepted by the International Admissions Office.
+Get accepted by the International Admissions Office, and

 There is a committee in the Electrical Engineering Department that accepts or rejects potential graduate students.
 The International Admissions Office sends all information to the Electrical Engineering Department, so you do not have to send it again.

-The Department of Electrical Engineering requires a Statement of Purpose and three letters of recommendation as part of the application.
-These should be mailed to the International Admissions Office, the same as other application materials.
+The Department of Electrical Engineering requires (1) a Statement of Purpose, (2) three Letters of Recommendation, and (3) a CV or Resume as part of the application.
+If you choose to apply by mail, these should be mailed to the International Admissions Office, along with the other application materials.
+If you choose to apply online, you will be sent a link to provide contact information for references.
+Please include your Statement of Purpose and CV/Resume with you other uploaded documents.
 The Statement of Purpose is a one or two page document which explains why you want to obtain an M.S. or Ph.D., and describes the research areas in which you would like to specialize.
-The specialty areas pages of this web site describe common specialty areas and list the faculty doing research in each area.
+The research areas pages of this website describe common specialty areas and list the faculty doing research in each area.

 Requirements for Admission

-For the masters degree program in the Electrical Engineering Department, a student must have a grade point average of at least 3.0 (based on a 4.0 system) on all undergraduate work, or else a 3.0 average or above on the last 60 hours of undergraduate course work.
-Also, the sum of a student's verbal and quantitative GRE scores must be at least 1100 unless his or her undergraduate degree is from the University of Arkansas at Fayetteville.
-Students seeking admission for the Spring 2012 semester should take the old GRE exam, since scores for the new exam will not be reported until November.
+For the master’s degree program in the Electrical Engineering Department, a student must have a grade point average of at least 3.0 (based on a 4.0 system) on all undergraduate work, or else a 3.0 average or above on the last 60 hours of undergraduate course work.
+Also, the sum of a student's verbal and quantitative GRE scores must be at least 302.
+A GRE score is required for all students, except those graduating with a B.S. from the University of Arkansas.

 For the Ph.D. program, there must be a faculty member in the Department of Electrical Engineering who is willing to be your major advisor.
-Once you are accepted by the Graduate School, your file will be circulated among the faculty of the Electrical Engineering Department to see if there is a faculty member who is willing to serve as your major advisor and supervise your dissertation.
-A GRE score of at least 1100 is also required for the Ph.D. program unless the student's M.S. degree is from the University of Arkansas.
+Once you are accepted by the Graduate School, your application will be sent to the Electrical Engineering Department.
+Even if the Graduate Committee votes to accept you, a faculty member must be found who is willing to serve as your advisor.
+A GRE score of at least 302 is also required for the Ph.D. program unless the student's M.S. degree is from the University of Arkansas.

-Since the Electrical Engineering graduate program receives many more applications than the department has faculty or money to support, admission is competitive.
-Meeting the minimum requirements listed above does not guarantee admission to the program.
+Since the Electrical Engineering graduate program receives many more applications than the department has faculty or funds to support, admission is competitive.
+In other words, meeting the minimum requirements listed above does not guarantee admission to the program.

-If you have a question that needs to be answered by the Department of Electrical Engineering instead of by the Admissions Office, contact the Department of Electrical Engineering Graduate Coordinator, Randy Brown, at email@example.com.
+If you have a question that needs to be answered by the Department of Electrical Engineering instead of the Admissions Office, please send an e-mail to firstname.lastname@example.org.